 SED substitution behaves as I expect, it looks fine.

-#1 Updated by ngaur over 2 years ago
+#1 Updated by ngaur about 3 years ago

 I'm having a hard time believing that a bug like this could sit around for years without being noticed.
 Maybe there's something specific to my system?

 It's debian wheezy.
 Not sure what other details are important, but happy to answer any questions.